ibm-js/delite-tutorial/beginner.md

 `delite` comes into it's own; out of the box `delite` supports templating using a built in implementation of [Handlebars](http://handlebarsjs.com/).

 Note there are some limitations using the `delite/handlebars!` plugin for templating, namely it doesn't support iterators or conditionals.
 However in many cases this isn't a limiting factor.
-Support for this will be explained in a later more advanced tutorial when we discuss
+Alternate templating engines can be plugged in if needed; support for this will be explained in a later more advanced tutorial when we discuss
 [Liaison](https://github.com/ibm-js/liaison).
 The handlebars template implementation `delite` uses is primarily focused on performance.

 Let's try create a 'real life' widget, for example a blogging widget.